klayrHQ/klayr-desktop/docs/CONTRIBUTING_GUIDE.md

 ## Finding first issue

-Go to [issues tab](https://github.com/LiskHQ/lisk-desktop/issues) and look for
+Go to [issues tab](https://github.com/KlayrHQ/klayr-desktop/issues) and look for

-_✏️ `good first issue`_ - it is a label for tasks that are perfect for people who want to start with Lisk.
+_✏️ `good first issue`_ - it is a label for tasks that are perfect for people who want to start with Klayr.

 ## Reporting issues

-1. Check if problem already exist in [issues tab](https://github.com/LiskHQ/lisk-desktop/issues)
+1. Check if problem already exist in [issues tab](https://github.com/KlayrHQ/klayr-desktop/issues)
-2. If not, create a new [issue](https://github.com/LiskHQ/lisk-desktop/issues/new/choose)
+2. If not, create a new [issue](https://github.com/KlayrHQ/klayr-desktop/issues/new/choose)
 3. Fill our [template](/.github/issue_template.md)
 4. Click `Submit new issue`